D4rkks/MouseTracking/README.md

 # MouseTracking
-Track mouse speed per second in c++
+Simple way of tracking your mouse speed per second in C++, which you could as a base to convert p/s to dpi